-The Middle East Leadership Initiative (MELI) -- a collaborative venture between the Aspen Institute and a consortium of leading regional sponsors -- seeks to develop a new generation of community-spirited leaders in the Middle East and the Gulf Cooperation Council (GCC) countries.
+The Middle East Leadership Initiative (MELI) -- a collaborative venture between the Aspen Institute and a consortium of leading regional sponsors -- seeks to develop a new generation of community-spirited leaders in the Middle East.
 Using the time-tested Institute method of text-based dialogue and building upon the Institute’s commitment to values-based, action-oriented leadership, the program will provide the tools and perspectives necessary for effective, enlightened leadership in business, government and the nonprofit sector – and in society at-large.
 The Middle East Leadership Initiative is made possible by the generous support of the Saudi Telecom Company, Booz & Co and the Danny Kaye and Sylvia Fine Kaye Foundation.

-MELI Fellows join nearly 1,600 other Fellows from 45 countries to become members of the Aspen Global Leadership Network (AGLN).
+MELI Fellows join more than 2,100 other Fellows from 49 countries to become members of the Aspen Global Leadership Network (AGLN).
 The AGLN is comprised of accomplished leaders who have participated in one of the Henry Fellowship modeled leadership initiatives designed to help Fellows move from personal "success to significance."

 MIDDLE EAST LEADERSHIP INITIATIVE PROGRAM

-Each class of is comprised of 20-24 Fellows who are between the ages of 30 and 45 when selected and hail from across the Middle East (including Gulf Cooperation Council countries).
-Fellows, nominated by recognized local business, government and community leaders, are men and
+Each class of is comprised of 20-24 Fellows who are between the ages of 30 and 45 when selected and hail from across the Middle East.
+Fellows, nominated by recognized local business, government and community leaders, are men and women who:

 - have already achieved significant success in their fields of endeavor;